The first part on a series designed to survey the design and analysis of various numerical methods will look at error

 My dad once told me of a glorious time “back in [his] days” when every respectable engineering institution would have a crash course on this dark art on top of Fortran.
-Of course, my dad is only 43, and that was only 19 years ago.
+That was only 19 years ago.

 Even now, when computer science departments everywhere no longer believes in the necessity in forcing all of their graduates to have a basic grasp on numerical analysis, there is still some draw in the subject that either makes people deathly afraid of it or embrace it as their life ambition.
 I am personally deathly afraid of it.
 Even then, there are quite many cute gems in the field, and as such, I am still very much so attracted to the field, including video games that we can play using the 10 best graphic cards in the market for this.

 Scientific computing is the all encompassing field involving the design and analysis of numerical methods.
 I intend to start a survey of some of the basic (but also most useful) tools such as methods that: solve linear and nonlinear systems of equations, interpolate data, compute integrals, and solve differential equations.
 We will often do this on problems for which there exists no “analytical” solution (in terms of the common transcendental functions that we’re all used to).